Satish Dhawan: Leadership in space research

-In 1972, Dr Dhawan became chairman of the Indian Space Research Organisation (ISRO) and secretary to the Government of India at the Department of Space.
+In 1972, Dhawan became chairman of the Indian Space Research Organisation (ISRO) and secretary to the Government of India at the Department of Space.

 APJ Abdul Kalam explained that in 1979 when he was the director of a Satellite Launch Vehicle, the mission failed to launch the satellite in the orbit.
-Instead, it was put into Bay of Bengal.
+Instead, it was put into the Bay of Bengal.
 Abdul Kalam's team knew that there was a leakage in the fuel of the system, but they hoped that the leakage was negligible, and thus they thought there was enough fuel in the system.
-This miscalculation lead to the failure.
+This miscalculation led to the mission's failure.
 Satish Dhawan, being the chairman at the time, called Abdul Kalam and conveyed to the press; "We failed!
 But I have very strong trust in my team and I believe that next time we will definitely succeed".
 This surprised Abdul Kalam, as the blame of the failure was taken by the chairman of ISRO.
 The next mission was prepared and launched successfully in 1980.
 When this succeeded, Satish Dhawan told Abdul Kalam to attend the press meet without his presence.
 It was observed that when the team failed, he took the blame.
 But when the team succeeded, he attributed the success to his team, thus portraying the picture of an ideal leader.

 Satish Dhawan was chairman of ISRO until 1984.